yegor256/blog/_drafts/os.md

     (they get their salaries somewhere else).
 It's also a [well-known fact](https://hackernoon.com/how-to-become-the-best-programmer-in-the-world-ef9f584c81fa)
     that in order to be a better engineer one has to work with the best.
-    Open source projects is [exactly](https://www.techrepublic.com/article/10-tips-for-becoming-a-better-programmer/)
+    Open source projects are [exactly](https://www.techrepublic.com/article/10-tips-for-becoming-a-better-programmer/)
-    the best place where
-    one meets more experienced and very often more talented programmers, and learn from them.
-Companies, sending people there, boost their skills without doing any internal training programs.
+    the best place to meet more experienced and very often more talented programmers, and learn from them.
+Companies, by sending people there, boost their skills without doing any internal training programs.

-Thus, it seems that open source is a very powerful instrument in the war for tech markets and for talents.
+Thus, it seems that open source is a very powerful instrument in the war for tech markets and for talent.
 Smart companies develop their open source muscles, earning reputation and acquiring our trust.
 I predict this trend not only to continue but also to escalate.
-We, programmers, are their driving force, they need us as users, promoters, influencers, and makers of the products.
+We programmers are their driving force; they need us as users, promoters, influencers, and makers of the products.

-They were [not paying attention](https://hbswk.hbs.edu/item/microsoft-vs-open-source-who-will-win) to the open source territory for ages and [now](https://www.computerworld.com/article/3144063/open-source-has-won-and-microsoft-has-surrendered.html) they are fighting for it, trying to acquire largest pieces.
+They were [not paying attention](https://hbswk.hbs.edu/item/microsoft-vs-open-source-who-will-win) to the open source territory for ages and [now](https://www.computerworld.com/article/3144063/open-source-has-won-and-microsoft-has-surrendered.html) they are fighting for it, trying to acquire the largest pieces.

-We, software developers, are the territory!
+We, the software developers, are that territory!

 Thus, if you are a coder, make your own project now.
-Sooner or later Google will knock the door and offer you a big check, just to do it earlier than Microsoft.
+Sooner or later Google will knock on the door and offer you a big check, just to do it earlier than Microsoft.